socejo/Getting-and-cleaning-dada/codebook.md

   - fBodyAccJerk
   - fBodyGyro

-Considering there were six different activities performed by each of 30 subjects, as expected the resulting file has 6*30 or 180 observations of 68 variables (66 values plus "activity" and "subject").
+Considering there were six different activities performed by 30 subjects, as expected, the resulting file has 6*30 or 180 observations of 68 variables (66 values plus "activity" and "subject").